umbraco/UmbracoDocs/Umbraco-Cloud/Release-Notes/2022-09-19-ReleaseNotes.md

 By clicking on “Edit groups”, you can sort projects into groups with the drag-drop functionality to organize your Cloud and Heartcore projects.

-After saving your projects, you will be able to choose between a detailed view with relevant information for your projects such as environments, product versions, and bandwidth/media storage usage, or a more compact view with less information (you decide by using the “Settings” option).
+After saving your projects, you can choose between a detailed view with relevant information for your projects such as environments, product versions, and bandwidth/media storage usage, or a more compact view with less information.
+You can decide by using the “Settings” option.

 ![ProjectsDashboardV1](images/ProjectsDashboardV1.gif)